gitlabhq/gitlabhq/CONTRIBUTING.md

 ### Feature proposals

-To create a feature proposal for CE and CI, open an issue on the [issue tracker of CE][ce-tracker].
+To create a feature proposal for CE, open an issue on the [issue tracker of CE][ce-tracker].

 For feature proposals for EE, open an issue on the